Improving Generalization Capability of Deep Learning-Based Nuclei Instance Segmentation by Non-deterministic Train Time and Deterministic Test Time Stain Normalization: Materials and Methods

 Test time augmentation (TTA) has been shown to boost the segmentation and classification performance for various medical image analysis tasks in former studies~\cite{wang2022fuseg, mahbod2021pollen, 9446924}.
-In this work, besides morphological TTA (90-degree rotation and horizontal flipping), we propose to use test time stain normalization (TTSN) as shown in Fig.~\ref{fig:test_normalization}.
-In the inference phase, the original test image and seven normalized test images (identical normalization as performed in training) were sent to the trained model.
-The outputs were then merged using a weighted average scheme.
+In this work, besides morphological TTA (90-degree rotation and horizontal flipping), we propose to use test time stain normalization (TTSN).
+The entire workflow of the inference phase for one of the fold in cross validation (refer to Section~\ref{experimental_setup} for more details) is shown in Fig.~\ref{fig:test_normalization}.
+In this phase, the original test image and seven normalized test images (identical normalization as performed in training) were sent first to the morphological TTA block (blue boxes in Fig.~\ref{fig:test_normalization}) and then to the trained model.
+After averaging the results of the morphological TTA block (non-weighted averaging), the outputs were merged using a weighted average scheme.
 The weights were chosen based on the exploited probabilities in the training phase (i.e., 50 for the original input test image and 7.14 for each of the seven normalized images).